 We pooled dichotomous non-adjusted data using odds ratios (OR) to describe effect sizes using the Mantel-Haenszel procedure in a random effects model.
-We also performed a continuity correction for the individual odds ratios and the overall measure, which considers adding the quantity 0.5 to all cells whenever relative effect measures are undefined due to the presence of zeros.
-Study heterogeneity was evaluated by funnel plots while publication bias was evaluated using Egger's test and both Galbraith and normalised Galbraith plots.
+We also performed a continuity correction for the individual odds ratios and the overall measure, which considers adding the quantity 0,5 to all cells whenever relative effect measures are undefined due to the presence of zeros.
+Study heterogeneity was evaluated by funnel plots while publication bias was evaluated by Egger's Test and both Galbraith and normalized Galbraith plots.
 To evaluate temporal trends on stroke incidence, a cumulative meta-analysis was performed according to date of publication, following a usual meta-analysis.
-In the cumulative analysis, studies were successively added by year of publication and the 95% confidence intervals (CIs) and overall cumulative odds ratios were recalculated, enabling us to evaluate the outcome evolution over time.
-The impact of both age and left ventricular ejection fraction (LVEF) on stroke incidence between TMVR and SMVR was analysed by meta-regression based on the mixed-effects model.
+In the cumulative analysis, studies were successively added by year of publication and the 95% confidence intervals (CI) and overall standardised mean differences were recalculated, enabling us to evaluate the outcome evolution over time.
+Impact for both age and left ventricular ejection fraction (LVEF) in stroke incidence between TMVR and SMVR was analyzed by meta-regression based on the mixed-effects model.

 The mean effect was considered significant if its 95% CI did not include zero.
-Heterogeneity was assessed using the $I^2$ statistic and assumed to be relevant if it exceeded 50%.
+Heterogeneity was assessed using the I2 statistic and assumed to be relevant if it exceeded 50%.

-The cumulative meta-analysis and the meta-regression was performed using R software through R Studio, version 1.1.463 (R Foundation for Statistical Computing, Vienna, Austria), and the traditional meta-analysis using RevMan 5.3 (Cochrane Community, London, UK).
+The cumulative meta-analysis and the meta-regression was performed using R software through R Studio, version 1.1.463, and the traditional meta-analysis using RevMan 5.3.